Danish Army

 vehicles bought from the British Forces in Germany just

 after WW II.
-At least 7 were used by the
+At least 14 were acquired and of those 7 were used by the

 Danish Brigade in Germany shortly after WW II.